yadnelis/StudentPortfolio/README.md

 Api for the student portfolio app.

 ### Running the app locally
-- Open the package manager console and set StudentPortfolio.Api as the startup project
+- Open the package manager console and set StudentPortfolio.Api as the startup project.
-- Run the update-database command
+- Run the update-database command:
-  - Ensure the connection string to the DB is correct
+  - Ensure the connection string for the database in the appSettings file is correct.
 - Run the app form visual studio.
 API Requests can be made to https://localhost:56890/api.

 ## StudentPortfolio.WebApp